mtelek/cub3D/README.md

 ```bash
 ./cub3D test.cub
 ```
-Test.cub can be replacedd with a custom map file.
+Test.cub can be replaced with a custom map file.
 In all cases it should end with `.cub`.

 ### Controls